cseferlis/OMDSMod4/Homework 3a/Azure Synapse Workspace and Parquet Files Creation/README.md

 Ensure the `.parquet` files created from the NHTSA data are accessible in your Synapse Workspace.
 This will be essential for the subsequent homework.

-## Before going to Homework 3b:
+## Submission

-Upon completion of Homework 3a, submit the following as proof of your work:
+> Submit the following as proof of your work:

+**IMPORTANT:** Ensure your BU account information is visible in the top right corner of your screenshots for verification.

 1. **Screenshot of Your Synapse Workspace**:
    - <img src="../../images/hw3a/hw6-synapse.png" alt="Screenshot" width="400">